JuliusMbaziira/CPP-Numerical-Computing-Samples/README.md

 # CPP-Numerical-Computing-Samples

-Samples C++ Numerical Computing, including implementations for Benchmarking CUDA and OpenMP.
-These samples include:
+These are samples of Numerical Computing I've implemented in C++, including implementations for Benchmarking CUDA and OpenMP.
+They include:

 1. An implementation for the Runge Kutta Fourth Order method (ODE Solver).